caverac/agd-doc/tutorial.rst

 Training datasets can be constructed by adding Gaussian functions with parameters drawn from known distributions with known uncertainties.
 For example, we can create a mock dataset with ``NSPECTRA``-realizations of Equation :eq:`spectra`.

 In the next example we will show how to implement this in python.
-We have made the following assumptions
+For this example we will construct a synthetic training dataset with parameters similar to those found in the :ref:`multiple-gaussians-tutorial` example.
+We must set the following parameters:

 1. :math:`\mathrm{NOISE} \sim N(0, {\rm RMS}) + f \times {\rm RMS}`
    with ``RMS=0.05`` and :math:`f=0`